fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

 <iframe src="https://giphy.com/embed/8w68TkeqzDnLa" width="480" height="350" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/sad-crying-sailor-moon-8w68TkeqzDnLa"></a></p>

-Aggressive though it may be, I'm behind on my timeline, not at all helped by my... optimistic expectations of this section.
+Aggressive as it is, I'm behind on my timeline, not at all helped by my... optimistic expectations of this section.
 I was both rushed and discouraged going in to the final project, after my slow pace with the last few labs.
 (PLAYLISTER, I'M LOOKIN' AT YOU, BUDDY.)

 Thankfully, the project was a genuine relief.
 Similar to my CLI data gem, I had the tremendous good fortune of a solid, well defined idea going in, and one that aligned easily with the project requirements.